REHEARSAL PROJECT 2: TWENTIETH CENTURY PLAY - 2021/2

 Module code: ACTM042

-The project begins with a consideration of how the actor accesses the dramatic possibilities of a naturalistic approach to characterisation.
+The project begins with a consideration of how the actor accesses the dramatic possibilities of a naturalistic approach to characterisation, within a global and diverse context.
 Initial work on script analysis will encourage students to explore the performance opportunities presented in the given circumstances of the play.
 Developing exercises will investigate some of the possibilities inherent in the theatre conventions of the 20th century.
 The rehearsal project will culminate in the staging and sharing of scenes from one or more plays.

 Guildford School of Acting

 PALMER Chris (GSA)

 Framework: FHEQ Level 7

 JACs code: W410

 Script analysis familiarise the student with the performance opportunities embedded in the text, and may take the form of a consideration of units, objectives, actions, and the diverse cultural and historical context of the play.
 Rehearsals of scenes in class will respond to the demands of the specific play chosen, and may include, for example, fourth-wall or proscenium staging, and naturalistic/post-Stanislavskian approaches to characterisation.

 |Assessment type||Unit of assessment||Weighting|